Take control of your income in retirement. Learn more about the features and costs of our income streams and compare us with other pension funds.

 Switching feesShow more

-A switching fee is a fee to recover the costs of switching all or part of a member’s interest in the superannuation entity from one investment option or product in the entity to another.
+A switching fee for a superannuation product other than a MySuper product, is a fee to recover the costs of switching all or part of a member’s interest in the superannuation entity from one investment option or product in the entity to another.

 Our switching fees